worktheclock/replit.github.io/tutorials/08-storing-secrets-and-history.md

 ## Make it your own

 You can make a copy of the new repl below.
-If you fork it, the `.env` file will be missing, so you'll need to create it and add your WeatherStack API key before it will run.
+If you fork it, you'll need to create an `API_KEY` environment variable and add your WeatherStack API key before it will run.

 <iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-08-secrets-env?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>